isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 !!! note
     since there is only a single set of FILL and COMPLETION rings, and they are single producer, single consumer rings, you need to make sure that multiple processes or threads do not use these rings concurrently.
 The process needs to implement its own synchronization mechanism to manage this.

 The second case is when you share a UMEM between sockets that are bound to different queue ids and/or netdevs.
 In this case you have to create one FILL ring and one COMPLETION ring for each unique netdev,queue_id pair.
 Let us say you want to create two sockets bound to two different queue ids on the same netdev.
 Create the first socket and bind it in the normal way.
 Create a second socket and create an RX and a TX ring, or at least one of them, and then one FILL and COMPLETION ring for this socket.
-Then in the bind call, set he XDP_SHARED_UMEM option and provide the initial socket’s fd in the sxdp_shared_umem_fd field as you registered the UMEM on that socket.
+Then in the bind call, set he `XDP_SHARED_UMEM` option and provide the initial socket’s file descriptor in the `sxdp_shared_umem_fd` field as you registered the UMEM on that socket.
 These two sockets will now share one and the same UMEM.

 !!! note
     A UMEM can be shared between sockets on the same queue id and device, as well as between queues on the same device and between devices at the same time.
 However, packets can only be steered between queues on the same netdev.
 A packet can't be redirected to a XSK bound to a different netdev even if they share a UMEM.